-4. Take Corrective Action
+4. Take Corrective Action to Ensure Compliance

 If you discover that fraudulent activity has taken place at your facility, ensure that the fraudulent conduct has ended or corrective action will be taken, and the improper arrangement will be terminated within 90 days of self-disclosure.
 You should also implement safeguards to prevent this activity from reoccurring.